mali5820k/LightsOut-Puzzle---FPGA-and-C-Project/README.md

 - Layout out the pixel-grid with respect to the target resolution:
 ![alt text](<README_Contents/Screen pixel layout.png>)

-- Marking hotzones on the grid where area-of-effect of the cursor will change depending on the cursor's grid-index:
+- Marking grid-wrapping and hotzones on the grid where area-of-effect of the cursor will change depending on the cursor's grid-index:
 ![alt text](README_Contents/Hotzones-change-area-of-effect.png)

 - Final Monitor display of the game: